Hands-on Workshop and Practical Seminar

 - call us toll free in the USA and Canada: 1-800-HARVARD;

 international: +1 819-772-7777.

 as a group must send substitutes in lieu of canceling.

 For other clients, cancellations are accepted if made at least 10 working days

 prior to the course, and are subject to a $150 service charge per person.
 Full

 fees are payable by anyone who fails to attend or cancels less than 10 working

 days prior to the session.
 One substitution or transfer to a later course of

 the same duration is accepted.

-We deliver in-house versions of this workshop worldwide to business and governments, NGOs and bar
+We deliver private versions of this webinar worldwide to business and governments, NGOs and bar

 associations and other societies.
 We would be delighted to work together with your team anywhere.
 Ask us